Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The books track with and supplement the online lessons and materials, and together, make for an extremely comprehensive review course.
 The books provide well-designed drills, practice problems and lessons.
 They are detailed, analytical and very thorough, and you definitely feel like you’re getting your money’s worth.

-While the books alone would not likely be sufficient to help you achieve the score you want, they do provide the necessary material in combination with the online content and in-class material to get you there.
+While the prep books alone would not likely be sufficient to help you achieve the score you want, they do provide the necessary material in combination with the online content and in-class material to get you there.

-What’s the Dashboard Like?
+What’s The Princeton Dashboard Like?